canalplus/react-keys/README.md

 [![Build Status](https://travis-ci.org/canalplus/react-keys.svg?branch=master)](https://travis-ci.org/canalplus/react-keys)
 [![codecov.io](https://codecov.io/github/canalplus/react-keys/coverage.svg?branch=master)](https://codecov.io/github/canalplus/react-keys?branch=master)

-Simple way to bind keyboard to react thinking with flux. (< 4ko gizped)
+Simple way to bind keyboard to react with flux in mind. (< 4ko gzipped)

 ## Why ?

-Need non intrusive and fast way to bind keys to react UI.
+The need of a non-intrusive and fast way to bind keys to a react-powered UI.

-##Dependences
+## Dependencies

-`react` and `react-dom` need to be installed :
+While not having direct dependencies, react-keys have to be used with `react` and `react-dom`:

 ```javscript
 npm i react -S
 npm i react-dom -S
 ```

-## Exemple
+## Example

 ```javascript
 import {KeyBinder} from 'react-keys';